 I was told that by law, there are only two riverside bars open now.
 I highly recommend stopping at both.
 The first bar is only 50 meters down the river from the starting point, but trust me, you might as well stop and have a few drinks.

 The second bar is only 50 meters down the river from the first bar, but once again, definitely worth stopping at.
-After the second bar, there is 1-2 kilometers of floating and then you reach the end.
+After the second bar, there are 1-2 kilometers more of floating and then you reach the end.

 Sakura Bar: The New Main Event

 The night life in Vang Vieng essentially comes down to one place – Sakura Bar.
 Every single night, every tourist in the town goes to Sakura Bar to party.
-There were more people there every night than I saw floating on the river.
-It’s reputation proceeds it.
+There were more people there each night than I had seen floating on the river.
+Its reputation proceeds it.
 In the months leading up to my stay in Vang Vieng, I saw Sakura Bar tank tops all over Southeast Asia and I was not disappointed.

 The bar offers free whiskey from 9-10 PM every night and has a dance floor, beer pong, tables, and multiple outside areas.
 It definitely caters to a younger crowd.
 Even if loud music and sloppy dancing isn’t your thing, it’s worth stopping by for a few free drinks.

 With the crackdown on partying, Vang Vieng does have an increasing focus on activities that take advantage of its incredible nature.
 Trekking, kayaking, and tours to a ton of caves are readily available.
 If partying isn’t your main aim, Vang Vieng is a great destination for outdoor adventure activities.
 It is a beautiful area not to be overlooked as just a binge drinking pit stop.